surrealism21/surrealism21.github.io/nsmbw/daPyMng_c/playerCheck.md

 `800606d0` - Call in `addScore` to set a local bool

 ### Comments / Possible function?
 This is a odd function.
-It appears to return true if the player that got it *isn't* Toad, (Likely the Toad Needs Help one).
+It appears to return false if the player ID it gets is Toad, (Likely the Toad Needs Help one).
 I will soon document the score and coin related functions in `dMultiMng_c` and explain here why this may exist.
 For now, toodles!